jgphilpott/polyplot/docs/features/README.md

 ### :open_book: Notebooks

-Polyplot uses [docker compose](https://docs.docker.com/compose) to connect its services, if everything [deployed correctly](https://github.com/jgphilpott/polyplot/blob/master/docs/devops/deploy/README.md) then you should be able to view a [Jupyter Notebook](https://jupyter.org) container on port `8888`. **Notebooks can be used as a sandbox to develop and test new code or explore the database.** Polyplot comes preloaded with a [set of notes](https://github.com/jgphilpott/polyplot/tree/master/notes/collections) that correspond to the collections in the database and can be used as a starting point. **For more information on how to use the Jupyter Notebook service read [this documentation](https://github.com/jgphilpott/polyplot/blob/master/docs/notes/README.md).**
+Polyplot uses [docker compose](https://docs.docker.com/compose) to connect its services, if everything [deployed correctly](https://github.com/jgphilpott/polyplot/blob/master/docs/devops/deploy/README.md) then you should be able to view a [Jupyter Notebook](https://jupyter.org) container on port `8888`. **Notebooks can be used as a sandbox to develop and test new code or explore the database.** Polyplot comes preloaded with a [set of notes](https://github.com/jgphilpott/polyplot/tree/master/notes/collections) that correspond to the collections in the database and can be used as a starting point. **For more information on how to use the Jupyter Notebook service take a look [here](https://github.com/jgphilpott/polyplot/blob/master/docs/notes/README.md).**

 ### :alarm_clock: Auto Updates